Newell93/finalcjproject-2016/TEST_README.md

 #Filtering Options

 This app is terrific at filtering our data.
 The homepage contains: thumbnail pictures of the five soldiers who died most recently, the total number killed (which can be searched by last name) and categories our readers might like to peruse.
 For example, we grouped deaths by cemetery, hometown, marital status, high school and gender.
-A graduate of Sultana High School in Hesperia could click on the school name to see all the fallen soldiers who had graduated from this high school.
+A graduate of Sultana High School in Hesperia could click on the school name to see all the fallen soldiers who graduated from this high school.

 #Detail View